 The Company enters into indemnification provisions under its agreements with other companies in the ordinary course of business, including customers, business partners, landlords, and certain third-party vendors.
 Under these arrangements, the Company agrees to indemnify, hold harmless, and reimburse the indemnified party for certain losses suffered or incurred by the indemnified party resulting from certain Company activities.
 The terms of these indemnification agreements are generally perpetual.
 The maximum potential amount of future payments the Company could be required to make under these agreements is not determinable.
-The Company has not, as of December 31, 2019 and 2020 and March 31, 2021 (unaudited), incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
-The Company maintained commercial general liability insurance and product liability insurance during the years ended December 31, 2019 and 2020 and the three months ended March 31, 2021 (unaudited) to offset certain of the Company's potential liabilities under these indemnification provisions.
+The Company has not, as of December 31, 2019 and 2020, incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
+The Company maintained commercial general liability insurance and product liability insurance during the years ended December 31, 2019 and 2020 to offset certain of the Company's potential liabilities under these indemnification provisions.

 The Company also indemnifies certain of its officers, directors, and certain key employees while they are serving in good faith in their respective capacities.
-As of December 31, 2019 and 2020 and March 31, 2021 (unaudited), the Company has not incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
+As of December 31, 2019 and 2020, the Company has not incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.